 These are tiny braids woven tightly on the scalp.
 They are not done on the entire hair length.
 These braids can stay on hair for months.

-This is one of the most classic hair braiding styles for natural and kinky hair.
+This is one of the most classic hair braiding styles for natural and tightly-curled hair.
 Box braids are three-strand braids with a square-shaped hair division.

 They are technically not braids but a protective hairstyle to make your hair manageable.
 In this hairstyle, synthetic hair is wrapped around actual hair, giving it a heavy, dread-like appearance.